loisobrero/my-travel-app/README.md

 - **React Router**: Library for routing in React applications.
 - **CSS**: Used for styling components.
 - **HTML**: Markup language for structuring web pages.
-- [Add any additional technologies or libraries used in your project]

 ## Installation